omsoni21/quantum-field/README.md

-# ❤️ MatchUp – Modern Dating Web App
+# ❤️ MatchUp – Modern Dating Web App (Frontend)

-MatchUp is a modern, swipe-based dating web application inspired by platforms like Tinder and Bumble.
+MatchUp is a modern, swipe-based **frontend-only dating web application** inspired by platforms like Tinder and Bumble.
-It focuses on meaningful connections with a clean UI, smooth interactions, real-time chat, and profile discovery.
+It focuses on UI/UX, smooth interactions, and clean component architecture **without any backend integration**.

-Built with **TypeScript**, **React**, and **Tailwind CSS**, MatchUp delivers a fast, responsive, and scalable user experience.
+Built with **React**, **TypeScript**, and **Tailwind CSS**, this project showcases a production-quality dating app interface with authentication flows, swipe cards, chat UI, and profile management using mock data.

 ---